 MBA, MBL, MSc(IS), BEc, MA (Research), FCA, FAICD, FAIM

 A Director since November 2014

-Mr Hutchinson has held roles at Chief Financial Officer and Managing Director level in a range of large businesses.
-He is currently Chief Financial Officer for AF Construction LLC, a member of the Al-Futtaim Group of Companies.
+Mr Hutchinson has held roles of Chief Financial Officer and Managing Director in a range of large businesses across the construction, engineering sectors.
+He is currently Chief Financial Officer for Elagancia Group.